henryw374/tempo/README.md

 stabilized, application developers targeting the browser will need to include their own script to bring in a polyfill if the end-user's browser does not yet have the platform API required.

+tl;dr this is something of a thought experiment at the moment for what I would look for in a core Clojure(Script) time library

 ## Rationale

+[Tick](https://github.com/juxt/tick) (which I help maintain) is great for application developers who want a a cross-platform date-time library based on the java.time API.
+Tick provides much useful functionality on top of java.time, but users know they can always drop to [cljc.java-time](https://github.com/henryw374/cljc.java-time), to access the java.time API directly when needed.

-[Tick](https://github.com/juxt/tick) is great for application developers who need a full-featured cross-platform date-time library.
-For application developers targeting Clojurescript in the browser, it comes at a cost of [significant build size](https://github.com/juxt/tick/blob/master/docs/cljs.adoc#optional-timezone--locale-data-for-reducing-build-size).
+For application developers targeting Clojurescript in the browser, Tick comes with a cost of an [increased build size](https://github.com/juxt/tick/blob/master/docs/cljs.adoc#optional-timezone--locale-data-for-reducing-build-size).
-For many use-cases, the 'cost' of that build size will be negligible, because the build size will not impact significantly on user's experience of the application: neither load time of memory usage will be an issue given anticipated network and device capabilities.
+For many use-cases, the 'cost' of that build size will be negligible, because the build size will not impact significantly on user's experience of the application: neither load time or memory usage will be an issue given anticipated network and device capabilities.

 At the other end of the date-time spectrum, Javascript's existing platform Date object has [well documented, "won't fix" issues](https://www.youtube.com/watch?v=aVuor-VAWTI).
 Also, since there is only one Date entity, an instance of which represents the start of a millisecond on the timeline, there